Deep tissue, relaxation and lymphatic massage treatments are available with our Registered Massage Therapists (30 and 60 minute sessions).

 Should massage be painful?

 NO!
 A massage should be soothing and painless.
 Direct your massage therapist to provide more or less pressure, to your preference.
+Good communication is an important part of any massage therapy treatment.

 I have been in a car accident.
 Does MPI cover the cost of massage therapy?